BorisGuo6/Agentar-Scale-SQL/README.md

 #### 2.1 Configure Paths

 Modify the configuration file: `.ScaleSQL/workflows/config/pipeline_config.yaml`.
 Note that, we need column meaning file in the evaluation.
+You can find the file in [TA-SQL](https://github.com/quge2023/TA-SQL).

 ```yaml
 dataset_folder: /temp/bird_test  # Change to the actual folder